Geoff Walden

 REIMAHGaerial1a.jpg (106568 bytes)

 Part of an aerial view of the site, taken by British photo-reconnaissance on 19 March 1945.
 The Walpersberg with its hilltop runway is at the top.
 A tiny Me 262 can be seen just at the top of the ramp, beside the runway.
 Various bunkers and assembly buildings can be seen along the cleared area at the bottom of the slope, to the right of the ramp bottom.
-The dark blotches on the runway, to the right of the ramp, were apparently an attempt at painted camouflage.
+The dark blotches on the runway, to the right of the ramp, were an incomplete attempt at painted camouflage.
 (Combined Intelligence Objectives Sub-committee (CIOS) - Underground Factories in Central Germany, London, 1945)

 Walpersberg.gif (31781 bytes)